alronz/b2c-database-selection/Redis/Basic Features/commands.md

 redis> ZADD myzset 3 "three"
 (integer) 1
 redis> ZCARD myzset
-(integer) 2
+(integer) 3
 redis> ZCOUNT myzset 1 3
-(integer) 1
+(integer) 2
 ````

-ZRANGE gets the elements in a sorted list between certain range.
-ZRANK, ZREVRANK determines the rank of an element in the sorted list based on its score either ordered from low to high or the other way around.
-ZRANGEBYSCORE is also used to get elements in the sorted set with score between a certin range.
+"ZRANGE" gets the elements in a sorted set between certain range.
+"ZRANK, ZREVRANK" determine the rank of an element in the sorted list based on its score either ordered from low to high or the other way around.
+ZRANGEBYSCORE is used to get elements in the sorted set with score between a certain range.

 ````
 redis> ZRANGE myzset 2 3